SAP/cf-nodejs-logging-support/docs/general-usage/02-message-logs.md

 var isDebugActive = log.isDebug();
 ```

-## Get log level
+## Get the logging level threshold

-For local testing purposes you can also get the current level of a logging instance by calling the getLoggingLevel method:
+For local testing purposes you can also get the current level of a logger instance by calling the getLoggingLevel method:

 ```js
 log.getLoggingLevel();